 At this years' IFA conference in Berlin, Honor President George Zhao spoke openly with us about an upcoming Honor flagship smartphone featuring artificial intelligence (AI).
-After an image of the display for the phone currently known as the Honor V10 recently leaked online, Honor has officially invited the world to meet their newest handset yet.
+Images of the Honor V10 recently leaked online, building anticipation that Honor may be about to officially announce their V10 flagship.

 Highlight recent changes

 The wait will finally be over on December 5 when Honor will unveil its latest model(s?) at an event in London.
 We just received word from Honor's press that all will be revealed this date.
 Dubbed 'Max Your View', the event looks set to introduce their new smartphone in line with wider bezel-less designs that are currently all the rage.

 We can't wait to see what exactly is in store but it's no surprise that as Huawei's sister brand, Honor has smartphones largely made up of Huawei components.
 It also makes sense, that Honor can save a lot of money in hardware and software development thanks to this.
 Of course, it results in better prices for the end consumer.